-Thankfully the Conference Chamber or more appropriately Torture Chamber was right next to the Central Control Room so Tindo didn’t need to stray too far from familiar surroundings to attend the meeting with the Savants and Temple Engineers.
+The Meeeting Chamber was right next to his work station at the Citadel Central Control Room, so Tindo didn’t need to stray too far from familiar surroundings to attend the meeting with the Savants and Temple Engineers.

 As usual, they cast a cold demeanour as they took to their tall black plush seats.
 They had no need for hydration, and seemed eager to start the meeting right away.

 Without any pretence of ceremony and a sardonic condescending look coupled with a haughty aristocratic voice, Timati commenced the days proceedings.

 “We’re concerned about the lack of productivity on the Zig Mines as well as the increasing Cognitive resistance to the updated Neural feed.”

 Dzimba, always on the defensive, took the latter as a criticism of the Temple Engineers and immediately retorted in defence.

 “Well the updated Neural Feed worked perfectly in Test Mode, it must be something to do with the new Neural Feed interface.”

 “We’ve followed the implementation Protocols that were given to us by the Engineers to the letter so I very much doubt that”, Tindo coolly responded to Dzimba’s attempt at deflecting criticism.
 Dzimba had always rubbed him the wrong way.
 He was an overweight, vicious Technocrat of distant Noble Birth accustomed to privilege all his life.

 Typically, Timati chimed in with more aristocratic vituperations.

 “Well the updated Neural Feed needs to be live so the Federation Citizens can receive the latest Neural Protocols.
 Its never been a problem before so this needs to be urgently resolved.”